KalebWashington/Student-Programs/README.md

-# Student-Programs
+# Student_Programs
-Programs I created while being a student at Mckendree University.
+Hello and welcome to Student_Programs.
+These are some projects that I developed/co-developed, while achieving my Bachelor's in Computer Science.
+There is always more to learn.